magezon/magento-2-shop-by-brand/README.md

                   </div>
                   <div>
                     <li>Can I get a refund after purchasing your product?</p></li>
                     <p>If you are unsatisfied with our product, you can ask for a refund within 30 days since you purchase.
-Please send your refund request by filling out <a href="https://www.magezon.com/contact">Contact Us, emailing us at support@magezon.com, submitting a ticket, or contacting us via Skype or live chat.</a></p>
+Please send your refund request by filling out <a href="https://www.magezon.com/contact">Contact Us</a>, emailing us at support@magezon.com, submitting a ticket, or contacting us via Skype or live chat.</p>
                   </div>
                   <div>
                     <li>Is your product purchased with one-time payment?</p></li>